robric/nephio-testings/README.md

 ```
 ssh ubuntu@10.65.94.183               -L *:7007:localhost:7007                 -L *:3000:172.18.0.200:3000                 kubectl port-forward --namespace=nephio-webui svc/nephio-webui 7007
 ```
-For some reason, this does not work for nephio UI - this is ok for gitea.
+For some reason, the nephio UI does not work.
+This is ok for gitea.

 ## What you get from there